-Another contributing explanation of the lack of attention to the 1984 commission report was that it sparked little debate in the newspapers whether the Sami population should have distinct rights vis-à-vis Greater Society..
-On the contrary, looking at the references in the newspaper, the reviews of the proposition see these suggestions as natural and undisputed steps towards the inclusion of the Sami minority.
-While our data show that the commission report did not change the meaning of the Alta-controversy into becoming primarily a Sami event, the Alta-controversy had in the end led to the naturalization of the demand for Sami rights.
-This is also indicated by figure 3, where we can see a large majority of framings that support the necessity of Sami rights versus an apprehension of them as being discriminatory towards the majority.
+Another contributing explanation of the lack of attention to the 1984 commission report was that it sparked little debate in the newspapers whether the Sámi population should have distinct rights vis-à-vis Greater Society.
+On the contrary, looking at the references in the newspaper, the reviews of the proposition see these suggestions as natural and undisputed steps towards the inclusion of the Sámi minority.
+While our data show that the commission report did not change the meaning of the Alta-controversy into becoming primarily a Sámi event, the Alta-controversy had in the end led to the naturalization of the demand for Sámi rights.
+This is also indicated by figure 3, where we can see a large majority of framings that support the necessity of Sámi rights versus an apprehension of them as being discriminatory towards the majority.
 Additionally, figure 3 also demonstrates that both these framings were dropping drastically in these initial years, which further indicates that these rights were not a disputed topic but were seen as a matter of course within a few years after the Alta-controversy.